 Shannon joined private practice after completing a two-year, national fellowship.
 As a litigation associate for a large firm, she handled complex commercial litigation matters for companies across industries, served as lead associate on a national coordinating counsel engagement, and performed work on large scale, e-discovery matters.
 She also designed and taught a college-level course on e-discovery.

-In addition to building a law and business advisory practice, Shannon independently performs research projects related to law, business and technology.
+Shannon independently performs research projects related to law, business and technology.
 She edits and creates content for two sites and is building a research portfolio focused on the legal and policy implications of technology on small businesses and the nexus between data science, justice and economic equality.

 She is a graduate of the University of Chicago Law School, holds a Bachelor’s from Duke University, and has completed coursework in Management Information Systems.
 She holds an Enterprise Content Management (ECM) specialist designation from AIIM, a leading information management industry association.